elasticbyte/ecs-watchdog/README.md

 ## Installation

-1. Create a AWS Lambda function named `ecs-deploy-watchguard` using the Node.js 12.X runtime.
+1. Create a AWS Lambda function named `ecs-watchdog` using the Node.js 12.X runtime.
 Set the basic setting timeout to something reasonable like `10 seconds` from the default to allow for Slack API slowness.

 2. Create a webhook in Slack and set the environment variable `SLACK_WEBHOOK_URL` in the AWS Lambda function.